 - The LRBOI Student Services consist of:

-- School Clothing Assistance – Provides parents of tribal citizens with $300 to assist with purchasing school clothing for eligible students.
-Upon submitting a completed registration form by a specific deadline, students will receive a $300 PNC bank card for use in purchasing school clothing and supplies.
+- School Clothing Assistance – Provides parents of tribal citizens with funds to assist with purchasing school clothing for eligible students.
+Upon submitting a completed registration form by a specific deadline, students will receive a check for use in purchasing school clothing and supplies.

-- Activities Assistance – Provides parents of tribal citizens with $100 in reimbursement or payment of invoice or bill, for activities, including but not limited to, sports, band, camps, and regalia making.
+- Activities Assistance – Provides parents of tribal citizens with funds in reimbursement or payment of invoice or bill, for activities, including but not limited to, sports, band, camps, and regalia making.

-- Driver’s Training Assistance (one time only) – Provides eligible Tribal citizen students with $250 to use toward the costs of Driver’s Education Programs.
+- Driver’s Training Assistance (one time only) – Provides eligible Tribal citizen students with funds to use toward the costs of Driver’s Education Programs.
 This can be used one-time-only.